yufree/blogcn/_posts/2016-03-04-canada-visa.md

 > - Letter from Current Employer

-> After I graduated from Shandong University, I went to University of Chinese Academy of Sciences(UCAS) and studies as a full-time student till now.
+> After I graduated from X University, I went to University of X and studies as a full-time student till now.
 I never worked as employee in China and have no employment records, current employer or past employer.
 I think my salary in the offer ($X/year) is enough to live in Canada.
-Besides I got increasing subsidy from UCAS as student from 2010(around $X/year) to now(around $X/year).
+Besides I got increasing subsidy from X as student from 2010(around $X/year) to now(around $X/year).

 > - Education (diplomas/degrees)

-> I submit the verification report of study record in Shandong University and University of Chinese Academy of Sciences(UCAS) along with the the scanned original document of my diplomas in Shandong University.
-I also submit the verification report of my Bachelor of Science and the scanned original document.
-Besides, I attached certification from the students affairs office of University of Chinese Academy of Science.
+> I submit the verification report of study record in X University and University of X along with the the scanned original document of my diplomas in X. I also submit the verification report of my Bachelor of Science and the scanned original document.
+Besides, I attached certification from the students affairs office of University of X.

-To make it clear, my study in UCAS is actually a MD-PhD program, so I had a master study record but no master degree.
+> To make it clear, my study in X is actually a MD-PhD program, so I had a master study record but no master degree.
 Also the study record of the master said the Status of Student Record is “Transfered”.
-Meanwhile, Research Center for Eco-Environmental Sciences is the institute that take responsibility for my MD-PhD program for UCAS.

 > - IMM5802 Offer of Employment to a Foreign National LMIA-Exempt